Can

 Don't let people lie down in dry ice fog.
 They could suffocate.

+The CO2 produced by the dry ice is an asphxiant as it displaces oxygen.
 Dry ice machines boil water.
-This is not only very hot but very
+This water is not only very hot but very

 heavy too, so it's advisable not to struggle lifting these heavy